cbron/mancora/README.md

 Easily save counts of models or specific model queries on regular intervals into a single table to use for statistics.

 For example, you can set up a count on the number of subscribers you get per hour, day, week, etc. That number will be saved in a table in the database with which you can do whatever you want (I'll show you how to graph it below).
 The other main option is a total count, basically a `User.count` for each of those time periods.
-Finally you can specify a custom method to call completely seperate from Mancora.
+Finally you can specify a custom class method to call, completely seperate from Mancora.

 ## Installation